r3id/r3id_app/_posts/2016-10-14-setting-up-rails-and-jekyll-part-1.md

 ---
 layout:			  default
-title:  		  Setting up Rails and Jekyll revisited
+title:  		  Setting up Rails and Jekyll (Part 1)
 type:			    post
 navigation: 	false

-date:   		  2016-11-15
+date:   		  2016-10-14
-excerpt: 		  Recently I had to setup both Rails and Jekyll today on a fresh install of macOS.
-So I thought I would revisit setting up Rails and Jekyll in one article.
+excerpt: 		  In part 1 we are going to get Rails setup, and test our install.
-categories:		rails jeykll development
+categories:		rails jekyll setup guide
 gradient: 		1
-image: 			  articles/general/code.png
+image: 			  articles/setting-up-rails-and-jekyll/setting-up-rails.png
 details:		  false

 author: 		  Alan Reid
 bio: 			    I'm a freelance designer/developer who enjoys creating beautiful and standard compliant solutions for my clients from all around the world.
 ---

-# Setting up Rails and Jekyll
-Recently I had to setup both Rails and Jekyll on a fresh install of macOS.
-So I thought I would revisit setting up Rails and Jekyll and put them into one article.

-I noticed a couple of changes since my previous articles, so I wanted to have a place I can use for my reference, yet would be helpful to others too.
+I finally took the plunge back in June and decided to learn [Ruby on Rails](http://rubyonrails.org/).
+Five months on I've discovered a new love for back-end development, heck I don’t know it all, but now I feel that I have a good level of understanding and there is an amazing community out there for support.

+In the first part we are going to go over installing Rails.
+I use Rails for pretty much any site which needs anything data related.
+Jekyll is perfect for static sites, or sites which don't rely on a database, but still need a simple way to update.

 <hr>

-Ruby on Rails is pretty straightforward to install, but as in my previous article, there is some prep work first.
+Ruby on Rails is pretty straightforward to install.
+There is however some prep work first.
 You will need to make sure you have the latest version of Xcode installed before starting.

 If you don’t have Xcode installed, you will need to pop over to the [Mac App Store](https://itunes.apple.com/gb/app/xcode/id497799835?mt=12) and download yourself a copy.